mlanza/ai-literacy/201/05-tools.md

 **“Analyze this year’s budget vs. last year’s.
 What changed the most?”**<br>
 Two spreadsheets in, one story out.
 The AI calculates year-over-year shifts, flags the biggest deltas, and highlights categories with the most volatility.
 It might even draft bullet points for your next team slide.
 It’s not just a formula engine — it’s a financial analyst.

-**“Do these two project proposals overlap?
-Could we merge them?”**<br>
-Feed in two different docs — a PDF from marketing and a Word doc from IT.
-The AI parses goals, timelines, and scope, then returns a synthesis: what’s redundant, what’s distinct, and whether collaboration makes sense.
-You catch duplication *before* it costs time.

 **“This log file and this error report came from the same system.
 Tell me what went wrong.”**<br>
 Upload a messy debug log and a plain-language support ticket.
 The AI connects user frustration to backend tracebacks, offering a plausible root cause.
 For ops teams, it’s like merging intuition with instrumentation.